 ENERGY USE INTENSITY (EUI)

-UC Berkeley saw a decrease in its EUI in the calendar year 2021.
+UC Berkeley saw an increase in its EUI in 2022.

 Green spend is defined as meeting preferred or minimum criteria in UC’s Sustainable Procurement Guidelines.